 Vineyards & Horses

-For those with less energy or time to explore, don’t miss the fantastic view of the Estuary from the top of the hill near the Vineyard Pavilion.
+For those with less energy or time to explore, don’t miss the fantastic view of the Estuary from the top of the hill near the Hill House.
 Meet our friendly horses - Trojan, Big Horse, Juno, Persia and Phantom